NGDeployio/Docs/README.md

 > Production

 ### Teams
-Teams on ngDeploy allow app creators to delegate promotions and environment configurations.
+Teams on ngDeploy allow app creators to delegate promotions and environment settings.

 ## Premium features
 There are a number of benefits to upgrading apps.
 For example HTTPs, Custom domains, and Caching with KeyCDN.